kubedb/cli/docs/guides/postgres/quickstart/rbac.md

+---
+title: RBAC for PostgreSQL
+menu:
+  docs_0.8.0-beta.2:
+    identifier: pg-rbac-quickstart
+    name: RBAC
+    parent: pg-quickstart-postgres
+    weight: 15
+menu_name: docs_0.8.0-beta.2
+section_menu_id: guides
+---
 > New to KubeDB Postgres?
 Quick start [here](/docs/guides/postgres/quickstart/quickstart.md).

 # RBAC Permissions for Postgres

-If RBAC is enabled in clusters, some Postgres specific RBAC permissions are required.
+If RBAC is enabled in clusters, some PostgreSQL specific RBAC permissions are required.

-These permissions are required for Leader Election process of Postgres clustering.
+These permissions are required for Leader Election process of PostgreSQL clustering.

 Here is the list of additional permissions required by StatefulSet of Postgres: